slim-template/html2slim/README.md

 ## HTML2Slim

-Script for converting HTML (or sHTML) files to slim (slim-lang.org).
+Script for converting HTML and ERB files to slim (slim-lang.org).

 It's not perfect, but certainly it helps a lot!